EHR: What’s In YOUR Contract? Legal Issues You Need to Know.

 So, what’s in YOUR contract?

-Posted on May 3, 2017, in Alleged Overpayment, Audits, Clinical Coverage Policies, Dentistry Services, DHHS, Doctors, Federal Government, Federal Law, Health Care Providers and Services, HIPAA, Hospitals, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Attorney, North Carolina and tagged Access to records, Alleged Overpayments, Breach of HIPAA, Division of Medical Assistance, DMA Clinical Policies, Document retention, EHR, EHR contract, EHR program, EHR vendors, Electronic health records, Gordon & Rees, HIPAA, HIPAA Penalties, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid compliance, Medicare, Medicare Audits, Medicare compliance, NC Medicaid Bulletin, Post-payment reviews, Prepayment Review, Regulatory Audits, Regulatory compliance.
+Posted on May 3, 2017, in Alleged Overpayment, Dentistry Services, Doctors, Federal Government, Federal Law, Health Care Providers and Services, HIPAA, Hospitals, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, NC DHHS, NC Medicaid DMA Clinical Coverage Policies, North Carolina and tagged Access to records, Alleged Overpayments, Breach of HIPAA, Division of Medical Assistance, DMA Clinical Policies, Document retention, EHR, EHR contract, EHR program, EHR vendors, Electronic health records, Gordon & Rees, HIPAA, HIPAA Penalties, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid compliance, Medicare, Medicare Audits, Medicare compliance, NC Medicaid Bulletin, Post-payment reviews, Prepayment Review, Regulatory Audits, Regulatory compliance.
 Bookmark the permalink.
 Leave a comment.